Wall St. protesters: no backing down despite 700 arrests

 'Police still cracking down on us!'

+Television journalist Ryan Devereaux, who took part in the protest on the Brooklyn Bridge, told RT that the “Occupy Wall Street” protests are involving more and more people while police brutality is not subsiding.
 “After last weekend’s crackdown, the amount of attention that ‘Occupy Wall Street’ has received has been unprecedented, and the numbers this weekend were far larger than they were last weekend,” he said.
 “Many did not believe that there would be another dramatic confrontation this weekend after what happened last weekend, after four women were pepper-sprayed while they were corralled by the police, after the NYPD used heavy-handed tactics, punching some protesters, I think many people did not expect that there would be something like that again this weekend.
 Though I have no reports of pepper-spraying, there were aggressive arrests and there were thousands of people stopped and hundreds arrested.”

-“The US government claims to speak for democracy all over the world while dropping bombs on people in many, many countries, and here at home, when people are involved in democratic protest and demonstrations against the domination of Wall Street, representing really the interests of the vast majority of people – the latest polls today show that 75 percent of the population is sympathetic to these protests – the police shut it down,” she told RT.
+Police violence toward “Occupy Wall Street” protesters was an effort to shut down popular dissent by Americans, argued Sarah Flounders from the International Action Center.“The US government claims to speak for democracy all over the world while dropping bombs on people in many, many countries, and here at home, when people are involved in democratic protest and demonstrations against the domination of Wall Street, representing really the interests of the vast majority of people – the latest polls today show that 75 percent of the population is sympathetic to these protests – the police shut it down,” she told RT.

-“The people who have been running the American financial system over the last 10-20 years have clearly made a mess of it,” he declared.
+Tony Gosling, an investigative journalist from Bristol, said the “Occupy Wall Street” movement is a brilliant idea.“The people who have been running the American financial system over the last 10-20 years have clearly made a mess of it,” he declared.
 “What had happened is, particularly American people, but also others of us in the West, have been caught in a financial rat trap.
 The lives of billions of people are being affected.”